arbeen/WorkoutTracker/README.md

 Routes:

 Nhan Truong (Authentication):
 - api/token: get jwt
 - api/refresh: refresh jwt
 - api/users: Rest API for users
-- api/recommend: using AI to give user advises exercises
+- api/recommend: using personal AI to give user advice exercises
+    - For this feature to work, you must create an ASSISTANT in ChatGPT and set the ASSITANT_ID in ```settings.py```